-- managing the interfacing of the NAND flash in the flash memory storage product with the host device; - ensuring data reliability in NAND flash by detecting and correcting bit errors in the NAND flash caused by read/write disturbance and adjacent cell interference; - ensuring data integrity in NAND flash by mapping bad blocks and preventing bad blocks from being used for storing data; - maximizing the life of NAND flash with wear-leveling algorithms which spread out the use of the memory array and equalize the use of all the memory cells; - enhancing the sequential and random read and write performance of NAND flash by utilizing multiple-plane architecture, interleaving, or other technologies; - preventing data loss during sudden, unexpected host device power failures with advanced power cycling solutions; - implementing security features to protect software code, personal data and multimedia digital rights; and - ensuring that flash memory storage solutions are compatible with host devices.
+managing the interfacing of the NAND flash in the flash memory storage product with the host device;

+- ensuring data reliability in NAND flash by detecting and correcting bit errors in the NAND flash caused by read/write disturbance and adjacent cell interference; - ensuring data integrity in NAND flash by mapping bad blocks and preventing bad blocks from being used for storing data; - maximizing the life of NAND flash with wear-leveling algorithms which spread out the use of the memory array and equalize the use of all the memory cells; - enhancing the sequential and random read and write performance of NAND flash by utilizing multipleplane architecture, interleaving, or other technologies; - preventing data loss during sudden, unexpected host device power failures with advanced power cycling solutions; - implementing security features to protect software code, personal data and multimedia digital rights; and - ensuring that flash memory storage solutions are compatible with host devices.

 We believe that our controllers are designed to meet the specifications of the majority of NAND flash components currently being produced by different flash memory manufacturers, including small and big block Single-Level Cell ("SLC") and Multi-Level Cell ("MLC") NAND flash.
 Most of our controllers support planar and 3D two-bits per cell MLC or three-bits per cell MLC NAND flash, which is also known as Triple-Level Cell ("TLC") NAND flash.
-Our controllers also support NAND flash designed and fabricated at all the primary process geometries, including the most advanced process geometries, with the highest layer-count 3D architecture.
+Our newly developed controllers also support 3D four-bit per cell MLC NAND, which is also known as Quad-Level Cell ("QLC") NAND flash.
+Our controllers also support planar NAND flash designed and fabricated at all of the most advanced process geometries and 3D NAND flash designed and fabricated with the highest layer-count architecture.